drhayes/drhayes.io/content/posts/gemini-rising-ai-lua-scripting.md

 The basic idea is that the game AI will look relatively straightforward, lots of "make decision about how to do this" followed by "wait for it to finish".

 The scripts would be loaded from disk and passed to the `Brain.create` function.
-More on that janky-looking 'loadString(string.dump(f))' business below.
+More on that janky-looking `loadString(string.dump(f))` business below.

 I thought to myself, *How great this'll be!
 I can write the game AI as normal Lua programs without having to muck around with all those weird data structures that are in state machines and stuff.*